 X-rayUltrasoundMRI scanCT scanBone scans

-After you leave the hospital, contact your doctor if any of the following occur: Signs of infection, including fever and chillsSores in your mouth, throat, or lipsWhite patches in your mouthDifficulty/pain with swallowingDiarrhea or constipationVomiting that prevents you from holding down fluidsBlood in your vomitEasy bruisingNosebleeds, bleeding gums, new vaginal bleedingBlood in your urine or stoolBurning or frequency of urinationChest painSevere weaknessShortness of breath, trouble breathing, or cough Calf pain, swelling, or redness in the legs or feetAbnormal vaginal discharge, itching, or odorNew pain or pain that you cannot control with the medication you were givenNumbness, tingling, or pain in your extremitiesJoint pain, stiffness, rash, or other new symptomsRedness, swelling, increasing pain, excessive bleeding, or a pimple at the site of your IVHeadache, stiff neckHearing or vision changesRinging in your earsExposure to someone with an infectious illness, including chickenpoxWeight gain or loss of 10 pounds or more
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsSores in your mouth, throat, or lipsWhite patches in your mouthDifficulty/pain with swallowingDiarrhea or constipationVomiting that prevents you from holding down fluidsBlood in your vomitEasy bruisingNosebleeds, bleeding gums, new vaginal bleedingBlood in your urine or stoolBurning or frequency of urinationChest painSevere weaknessShortness of breath, trouble breathing, or cough Calf pain, swelling, or redness in the legs or feetAbnormal vaginal discharge, itching, or odorNew pain or pain that you cannot control with the medication you were givenNumbness, tingling, or pain in your extremitiesJoint pain, stiffness, rash, or other new symptomsRedness, swelling, increasing pain, excessive bleeding, or a pimple at the site of your IVHeadache, stiff neckHearing or vision changesRinging in your earsExposure to someone with an infectious illness, including chickenpoxWeight gain or loss of 10 pounds or more

 Accessed September 11, 2014.

 Understanding chemotherapy.
 National Cancer Institute website.
 Available at: